Lorrainne Sade Baskerville

-Lorrainne Sade Baskerville is an American social worker, activist, and trans woman best known for founding transgender advocacy group transGENESIS.
-After living in Chicago for most of her life, Baskerville moved to Thailand in the early 2000s, where she currently resides.
+Lorrainne Sade Baskerville was an American social worker, activist, and trans woman best known for founding transgender advocacy group transGENESIS.
+After living in Chicago for most of her life, Baskerville moved to Thailand in the early 2000s.

 Life and career

 Early life

 Baskerville was born on the south side of Chicago in 1951.
 At the time of her birth, Baskerville’s mother was 14.
 One of seven children, Baskerville left home at 17 in 1968.
 In the early 1970s, she became a sex worker and started living her life more aligned to her gender identity.
 During this time she also became familiar with sex workers' conditions and laws prohibiting wearing female clothing.
 While the Cross-Dressing Law in Chicago was overturned in 1973, Baskerville was still arrested several times.
 When AIDS struck a member of her family in the mid-1980s, Baskerville began to volunteer at Howard Brown Health Center and Horizons Community Services.
 She eventually became an HIV/AIDS case manager.